-One day, you might feel the same about decluttering, but regardless, have faith that not knowing what to do is natural at first.
+Have faith that not knowing what to do is natural at first.
 Don’t beat yourself up or compare your progress to others.
 Instead, give yourself permission to learn and make mistakes.

 Embracing a beginner’s mind will help you overcome the paralysis, so you can find the courage to get started.
 Then try these five simple steps that will help you declutter your home, even when you’re overwhelmed with too much stuff.